maxXufeiWang/CDBackEnd/README.txt

 Hot to run:
 	1. Make sure you installed all needed dependent libraries.

-	2. Open a console and in the root directory("FYP"), type this: python server.py
+	2. Open a console and in the root directory("CDBackEnd"), type this: python server.py

 	then, the program should be running on http://localhost:8001/